schombert/Project-Alice/docs/rules.md

 ### Points

 Only nations with rank at least define:COLONIAL_RANK get colonial points.
 Colonial points come from three sources:
 - naval bases: (1) determined by level and the building definition, except you get only define:COLONIAL_POINTS_FOR_NON_CORE_BASE (a flat rate) for naval bases not in a core province and not connected by land to the capital.
-(2) multiply that result by define:COLONIAL_POINTS_FROM_SUPPLY_FACTOR
+(2) multiply that result by define:COLONIAL_POINTS_FROM_SUPPLY_FACTOR (NOTE to self: double check this)
 - units: the colonial points they grant x (1.0 - the fraction the nation's naval supply consumption is over that provided by its naval bases) x define:COLONIAL_POINTS_FROM_SUPPLY_FACTOR
 - points from technologies/inventions